arkonger/CS252-lab6/README.md

 Alright bois, here we go for round 6

-html stuff in the html file
+html stuff in the templates

 keep it organized